Dailami Attoumani: Arrest and imprisonment

 On 12 June, Attoumani was taken into custody in connection with the assault and damage caused in Clermont-Ferrand.
 He admitted to committing the offences.
-At the end of his police custody, Attoumani was charged with assault and battery resulting in less than eight days of temporary incapacity to work, damage to property and burglary, and then returned to Saint-Étienne-La-Talaudière prison.
+At the end of his police custody, Attoumani was charged with assault and battery resulting in less than eight days of temporary incapacity to work, damage to property and burglary, and then returned to Moulins-Yzeure prison.
 On 16 June, Ben Z. was released after his involvement in the crimes was ruled out.
 His lawyer deplored this period of wrongful imprisonment, during which he celebrated his 20th birthday.
-Two of the 17-year-olds were also released on the same grounds.
+The other two 17-year-olds are also released on the same grounds.

 On 1 March 2018, Attoumani appeared before the juvenile court for assault and battery resulting in less than eight days of temporary total incapacity, damage to property and burglary committed in Clermont-Ferrand.
 He repeated his confession made in police custody, acknowledging all the charges against him.
 The ‘shadow’ of the Montluçon crimes looms over the judgement and points to an escalation in criminal activity in just a few months.
 Attoumani is sentenced to eight months in prison, including four months without parole.

 Attoumani was released on 3 May 2019 on the grounds that the pre-trial detention of a minor cannot exceed two years, as there was insufficient time to bring him before a criminal court.
 He was placed under electronic tagging, required to check in three times a day in Clermont-Ferrand and had to undergo treatment.
 He was arrested the next day after violating his judicial controls and re-incarcerated at the Saint-Étienne-La-Talaudière prison.
 After behaving violently towards his fellow inmates, Attoumani was finally placed in solitary confinement, in accordance with his request.
 A few weeks later, Attoumani and Toumbou were referred to the Allier Juvenile Assize Court.
 Ben Z. and the two 17-year-olds, meanwhile, had their cases dismissed.